CharlieLiu17/charlieliu17.github.io/_portfolio/3WriteNoise.md

   </video>
 </div>

-## What is WriteNoise?
+## How does WriteNoise work?

-WriteNoise is a sound to image converter.
-How can we convert a sound to an image?
-Well, we convert every bit of sound into the bits of an RGBA value.
+It converts every byte of sound into the bytes of an RGBA value.
 Each RGBA value then becomes a pixel in the final image.

 ## Why would you use WriteNoise?